awilliams219/PiLed/README.md

 -------
 Helpful RGB LED driver for Raspberry Pi

-### Why?

-When working on my project, I realized there wasn't really a good ready-made solution to manipulating GPIO pins to work an LED.
-It occurred to me that this is probably a fairly common use case that requires frequent "reinventing of the wheel" for people working on PI projects.
-So, I broke the LED management section out of my project into its own service, and thus PiLed was born.

 ### Installation

 1. Clone the repo wherever you want.
 I use /opt/piled, but it's your Pi, so don't feel like you have